American Bar Association: Nominee ratings during the Trump administration

-The ABA judicial nominee rating process drew additional attention during the Trump administration.
+The ABA judicial nominee rating process drew additional attention during the first Trump administration.
 Through June 2019, six of President Trump's nominees were rated "not qualified."
 Three of those were ranked unanimously not qualified, which had only occurred twice previously since the George H. W. Bush administration.
 These ratings added further fuel to conservatives' arguments of bias in the nominee rating process.
 Republicans argued that members of the Committee on the Federal Judiciary have allowed their personal liberal political leanings to influence their ratings under the category of judicial temperament.

 Members of the committee were accused of asking inappropriate questions of a nominee regarding abortion and negatively referring to Republicans as "you people."
 Senator Ted Cruz stated that the ABA is a liberal advocacy group and, as such, "should not be treated as a fair or impartial arbiter of merit."
 Senator Ben Sasse also criticized the organization for taking liberal stances on issues then proclaiming to be neutral when evaluating judicial nominees.
 The ABA said "evaluation of these candidates does not consider the nominees' politics, their ideology or their party affiliation and has found unqualified candidates put forth by both political parties."

+In May 2025, the U.S. Department of Justice announced that the Trump administration would no longer cooperate with the ABA's vetting of judicial nominees.
+The Justice Department said it would no longer provide the ABA special access to judicial nominees, curtailing the ABA's ability to vet new nominations made by President Trump.
+Attorney General Pam Bondi wrote "Unfortunately, the ABA no longer functions as a fair arbiter of nominees' qualifications, and its ratings invariably and demonstrably favor nominees put forth by Democratic administrations."

 Criticisms

+Throughout its history, the ABA has faced a range of criticism for different issues, including for its past stances regarding race, lack of diversity, and for policy positions.

+Racism and diversity

 The ABA has been criticized for racism.
+In 1911, William H. Lewis, who was the Assistant Attorney General of the United States at that time, was initially admitted to the ABA as well as two other Black members, but executive committee rescinded these admissions in early 1912, later reporting that they had been ignorant of the applicants race and that it was a "settled practice of the association to elect only white men as members".
+This led to a resolution that August, in which the body of the organization chose to reinstate the memberships of those three lawyers, but require any further Black applicants to include their race on their application.
+The policy changed in 1943, but no African American lawyers joined until 1950.
 In 1925, African-American lawyers formed the National Bar Association at a time when the ABA would not allow them to be members.
-Currently, the National Bar Association has over 60,000 members and 84 chapters.
+As of 2024, the National Bar Association had about 67,000 members and 84 chapters.

-Since the onset of twenty-first century, the ABA has increased the diversity of its membership and leadership.
-Dennis Archer, who served as ABA president from 2003 to 2004, was the first African American to hold the position, while Paulette Brown, 2015–2016, was the association's first president who is a woman of color.
-Steve Zack, whose term was in 2010 and 2011, was the first Cuban American to hold the American Bar Association's presidency.

-In 2016, for the first time, the ABA had an all-female roster of officers, including two African Americans and one Native American: Linda A. Klein (president), Hilarie Bass (president-elect), Deborah Enix-Ross (chair of the House of Delegates), Mary L. Smith (secretary), Michelle A. Behnke (treasurer) and Paulette Brown (immediate past president).